luissancho/mtpy/README.md

-# MTPy ETL Framework
+# MTpy ETL Framework

 ## Description

-MTPy is a Python framework that provides a simple and intuitive interface for defining and running data pipelines.
+MTpy is a Python framework that provides a simple and intuitive interface for defining and running data pipelines.
 It is designed to be automatically deployed to the cloud using Docker.

 ## Fundamental Concepts